tsgates/arch-wiki-markdown/wiki/Bash.md

 which means that /etc/bash.bashrc and ~/.bashrc will be executed for all interactive shells, whether they are login shells or not.

+The complete startup sequence for Bash is explained in the INVOCATION section of man 1 bash or in [1].

 > Shell and environment variables

-The behavior of bash and programs run by it can be influenced by a number of environment variable.
+The behavior of Bash and programs run by it can be influenced by a number of environment variables.
 Environment variables are used to store useful values such as command search directories, or which browser to use.
-When a new shell or script is launched it inherits its parent's variables, thus starting with an internal set of shell variables[1].
+When a new shell or script is launched it inherits its parent's variables, thus starting with an internal set of shell variables[2].

-These shell variables in bash can be exported in order to become environment variables:
+These shell variables in Bash can be exported in order to become environment variables:

     VARIABLE=content